thaddeus002/yghh/README.md

 #### Loading cgi module

-In your `/etc/httpd/conf/httpd.conf` or `/etc/apache2/apache2.conf` file uncomment the line beginning by `LoadModule cgid_module`
+In your `/etc/apache2/apache2.conf` file uncomment the line beginning by `LoadModule cgid_module`

 On a raspberry pi, the equivalent action is made by creating two symlinks :